Nielene/personal_project_cloning/MyProposal/README/0_main_README.md

 or in the Color section, click on the color and that is the new background-color. there must be an npm for background imagery (like faker)
   - see redux_1 notes from 0207 RandomColor.js
+  - make an AXIOS call for it sometime later using FAKER! :(). not in the seed file.
+IMG_URL .